mhwewe/WarFrame-Prices/README.md

-I'm Creating an application that automates my tasks and at the same time I'm learning python.
+I'm Creating an application that automates my tasks and using it as a challenge to learn python, and taking every opportunity to learn more.

 What this app does is istead of having 10 tabs open and switching between them constantly, I just run this app and I get multiple item prices in the same page.
 ![image](https://github.com/user-attachments/assets/0f05f919-44e8-4480-89d3-a740fb7e382d)